Never got the 3rd $1,400 stimulus payment? Here’s what to do when filing taxes - NewsBreak

 Most eligible people have already received their stimulus payments and won’t need to include anything about the payment when they file their 2021 tax return.

 The IRS says it has issued more than 175 million third-round payments worth more than $400 billion to people across the country.
-Most of those payments were sent out in the spring and early summer of 2021.These states may cut down their individual income taxes
+Most of those payments were sent out in the spring and early summer of 2021.House passes $35-a-month insulin cap

 Still, there are many who haven’t gotten their payments.